If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

 If you’re having trouble, don’t be afraid to seek out an experienced eye, so you get all of the information you need from the description.

-For most states – Texas is an exception – the Public Land Survey System or Township System is used to organize and describe land.
+For most states – Texas and the east coast are exceptions – the Public Land Survey System or Township System is used to organize and describe land.

 The Township System is essential to understand when you’re attempting to locate land.

 A township is a specific box of land that is six miles wide and six miles tall.

 States will have an east-west axis and a north-south axis drawn through their middle like a Cartesian graph.

 The township’s location in relation to the state’s parallel line is where townships get their name.

 For example, a township that is located 2 miles south of the state’s parallel line and 2 miles east of the vertical line would be T2S-R2E, or Township 2 South, Range 2 East.